Erkki Ruuhinen

+Erkki Ruuhinen (born 3 September 1943 in Toivakka, Finland) is a Finnish graphic designer specializing in business emblems, logos and design management.
+He is also known for his film posters and his calligraphic and typographic work.

 Design projects

-Visual redesign of Kesko Group and its four retail companies, one of the biggest visual design projects for companies in Finland.
-In 1993-1994 Erkki Ruuhinen designed the visual style of Kesko Group: K-Nearshop, K-Market, K-Supermarket and Citymarket.
+In 1993-1994 Ruuhinen made the visual redesign of Kesko Group and its four retail companies: K-lähikauppa, K-market, K-supermarket and Citymarket.

-In addition his small company has designed logos and visual style for the following companies, products and communities: Ilmarinen Pension Insurance Company, Labsystems Oy, Marja Kurki Design, Garantia Insurance Company, Orion Diagnostica, The City of Helsinki, Helsinki Waterworks, Heureka the Finnish Science Center, Marketing Institute, The Association of Finnish Advertisers, Tampere Hall, Expomark, Pellervo Confederation of Finnish Cooperatives, Turva Insurance Company, WSOY Company Books, Valtra Valmet, Vantaa Energy, Yellow Transport, Crafts Association Taito Group and Taito-Shop retail stores, Find exhibitions of Finnish design held in nine European capitals of culture in 2000, Jyväskylä Educational Consortium and Jyväskylä Institute of Adult Education.
+In addition, his company has designed logos and visual style for the following companies, products and communities: Ilmarinen Pension Insurance Company, Labsystems Oy, Marja Kurki Design, Garantia Insurance Company, Orion Diagnostica, The City of Helsinki, Helsinki Waterworks, Heureka the Finnish Science Center, Marketing Institute, The Association of Finnish Advertisers, Tampere Hall, Expomark, Pellervo Confederation of Finnish Cooperatives, Turva Insurance Company, WSOY Company Books, Valtra Valmet, Vantaa Energy, Yellow Transport, Crafts Association Taito Group and Taito-Shop retail stores, Jyväskylä Educational Consortium and Jyväskylä Institute of Adult Education.

 Film posters

-In Finland Ruuhinen is known as a designer of posters for films and other cultural events.
-He has designed logos, posters and presentation material, to be used both in Finland and abroad, for almost all films directed, produced or financed by Jörn Donner.

-Internationally, the most notable film posters by Erkki Ruuhinen are two posters designed for the Academy Award winning film Fanny and Alexander by Ingmar Bergman in 1982.
-Numerous versions of the posters and logo have been designed around the world.
-Jörn Donner has a collection of them.
-Some of these posters were exhibited in Amos Andersson art gallery in 1993 during the 25th anniversary exhibition of Jörn Donner Productions.
+In addition to his industrial work, Ruuhinen has designed posters for films and other cultural events.
+In particular, he has designed posters for most of the films directed or produced by Jörn Donner.
+These include the two posters for the Academy Award winning film Fanny and Alexander by Ingmar Bergman in 1982.
+Some of his film posters were exhibited in Amos Andersson art museum in 1993 in the 25th anniversary exhibition of Jörn Donner Productions.

-The following museums have Ruuhinen's posters in their collection: Lahden julistetaiteen museo, Lahti, Finland, Stedelijk Museum, Amsterdam, International Poster Museum, Warsaw, Muss d’Affiche, Paris, and the Poster Museum of Musashino Art University, Tokyo.
+The following museums have Ruuhinen's posters in their collection: Lahden julistetaiteen museo, Lahti, Finland, Stedelijk Museum Amsterdam, International Poster Museum, Warsaw, Muss d’Affiche, Paris, and the Poster Museum of Musashino Art University, Tokyo.

 Calligraphy

-Ruuhinen started his career in type design working for YLE, the Finnish Broadcasting Company.
-He designed logos, titles and typography for the YLE TV1 studio even before his studies in Advertising Artist School in 1964.
-Simultaneously, he studied rhetoric and wrote an essay about the development of Western writing.
-In 1964 he started teaching calligraphy in the Finnish Folk High School in Helsinki.
+Ruuhinen started his career in type design while working for Yle, the Finnish Broadcasting Company.
+He designed logos, titles and typography for the Yle TV1 studio before his studies in Mainosgraafikkojen koulu in 1964.
+In 1964 he started teaching calligraphy in a folk high school in Helsinki.

 As a youngster, Ruuhinen was interested in calligraphy and type design.
 While working and studying he developed his skills with book covers, ex libris, logos and monograms.
 In 1966 he took part in Visual Graphics Corporation's international competition for type design in the USA.
 Later he took part in several exhibitions of typography and calligraphy in the USA.
-Several museums have Ruuhinen's calligraphy in their collections, and his work has been published in numerous international publications.
+Several museums have Ruuhinen's calligraphic works in their collections.